grimme-lab/xtb_docs/source/CENSO_docs/censo_implementation.rst

 up by the processor when running a job.

+..
+For convenience, there is a parent class specifically for ensemble optimization steps called ``EnsembleOptimizer``, which already includes some boilerplate code.
 .. code:: python
-    :caption: For convenience, there is a parent class specifically for ensemble optimization steps called ``EnsembleOptimizer``, which already includes some boilerplate code.

     @timeit
     @CensoPart._create_dir